How to Tighten Loose Skin After Pregnancy

 Mum Nikita shares how she transformed her body by following The Healthy Mummy 28 Day Weight Loss Challenges.

-Collagen can be found naturally in foods and also as a supplement such as The Healthy Mummy Beauty Collagen Powder.
+Collagen can be found naturally in foods and also as a supplement.
 Besides keeping your skin healthy and glowing, collagen improves skin elasticity, skin moisture, water loss (dryness), firmness and skin roughness.
+Collagen is essential for skin repair and elasticity.
+Include collagen-rich foods such as:

 Read Understanding Collagen: What is it and how can it help me?